coastwatch-training/CoastWatch-Tutorials/define-marine-habitat/R/define_marine_habitat.md

 ![](images/makeVar-1.png)<!-- -->

 It would be nicer to color in the TurtleWatch band (the NA values) with a different color.
-If you want to customize graphs it’s better to use `ggplot` than the `plotBBox` that comes with the `rerrdapXtracto` package.
+If you want to customize graphs, it’s better to use `ggplot` than the `plotBBox` that comes with the `rerrdapXtracto` package.
 Here we will use `ggplot` to plot the data.
 But first the data is reformatted for use in `ggplot`.